nbish11/config/README.md

-A Config Loader in the style of Laravel 4.0 Config
+##A Config Loader in the style of Laravel 4.0 Config
 ======

-Usage:
+Merge a set of php config arrays from files in nested folders (using `array_replace_recursive`) based on a single enironment setting matching the folder structure you want to load.

+### Example:

 ~~~
 app